OPIM5512-yhi24001/A01_OPIM5512_yhi24001/README.md

 # A01

 ## Overview
+This repository contains the first assignment for the **OPIM 5512** course.
-This project is an introductory assignment for OPIM 5512 that visualizes housing prices using Python.
+The objective of this project is to load an open-source dataset and visualize housing prices using Python.

 ## Data
 - California Housing Dataset (open-source)
-- The dataset is loaded directly within the Python script.
+- The dataset is pulled programmatically within the Python script (no manual download required).

+## Tools & Libraries
+- Python
+- Seaborn
+- Matplotlib

 ## How to Run
-- Instructions will be expanded in later assignments.
 - The script loads the dataset and generates a visualization using Python.

 ## Expected Output